SwannSG/cheatsheets/nodeExpress.md

 #### Access query key-value pairs

 "http://localhost:3000/route_1?abc=1&def=2" will access path "/route_1".
 The key-value pairs are not part of the route.
+In this case the route is */route_1*.

 How do we extract the key-value pairs inside a query ?
  - remember a query starts with a "?" *url?key1=val1&key2=val2